-Our LTI awards are designed to provide a compensation link to long-term shareholder value.
-LTI awards granted to NEOs in 2022 consisted of 50% PSUs, 25% RSUs and 25% NQSOs granted under the company's 2021 Incentive Stock Plan.
-The LTI awards and their terms (other than the PSU performance goals) were approved in early 2022 because the Talent Committee delayed the finalization of the PSU performance goals until after the company's strategic planning process was completed.
-The performance goals for the PSUs were approved in August 2022, following the Board's annual strategy meeting in July 2022.
+Once target LTI awards were established, the awards were allocated among PSUs, RSUs, and NQSOs according to the following weightings 50% PSUs, 25% RSUs and 25% NQSOs.
+The LTI awards and their terms (other than the PSU performance goals) were approved in early 2023 with PSU performance goals finalized after the company's strategic planning process was completed in August 2023.